 Article 3 — Term

-3.1 This Agreement is effective as of September 1, 2017 and shall terminate following the completion of the Academic Courses and Course Projects on May 26, 2018, provided that if Sponsor desires to continue to support the Academic Courses, Sponsor and USU may enter into a continuing relationship in support of this product to be described in a separate LOA.
+3.1 This Agreement is effective as of September 15, 2018 and shall terminate on June 30, 2019, provided that if Sponsor desires to continue to support the Academic Courses, Sponsor and USU may enter into a continuing relationship in support of this product to be described in a separate LOA.

 Article 4 — Reporting Requirements and Deliverables

-4.1 UAS/CSULA and the students working on the Course Project will provide the Sponsor Mentor with reports on the progress of the Course Project (“Reports”) in accordance with the following schedule:

-Final oral presentation each semester;

-Final project poster presented at the Senior Design Expo.

-4.2 THE RESULTS OF THE WORK PERFORMED BY STUDENTS UNDER A COURSE PROJECT ARE PROVIDED “AS IS.”
+4.1 THE RESULTS OF THE WORK PERFORMED BY STUDENTS UNDER A COURSE PROJECT ARE PROVIDED “AS IS.”
 UAS MAKES NO REPRESENTATION OR WARRANTY AS TO ACCURACY, COMPLETENESS, MERCHANTABILITY, OR FITNESS FOR ANY PURPOSE OR CONDITION INCLUDING FREEDOM FROM ANY PATENT, COPYRIGHT, OR OTHER INTELLECTUAL PROPERTY INFRINGEMENT WITH RESPECT TO THE WORK RESULTS, WHETHER WRITTEN OR ORAL, STATUTORY, EXPRESSED OR IMPLIED.

 Article 5 — Equipment and Other Property